dQw4w9WgXcQ/osrs-pathfinder/README.md

 ## Hierarchical Dijkstra/A* Algorithm
+Pathfinding is done in two layers.
+First, a path is found through links.
+Then a path is found through tiles guided by the link path.

-A path is first found through "contiguous components" connected by links using a Dijkstra-like algorithm.
+The link path is found through "contiguous components" connected by links using a Dijkstra-like algorithm.

-Contiguous components are zones that can be reached without going through links.
+Contiguous components are zones that are internally reachable without going through a link.
 In the image below, each color represents a zone.  (note that colors are reused.)
 ![](https://i.imgur.com/MaD51oN.png)

-In the two images above, the link path is Start -> Walk -> Dungeon#2 -> (some links at very high coordinates the game uses for the underground area) -> Walk -> Ship#0 -> Walk -> Door#2876 -> Walk -> Ship(tooltip hidden) -> Walk -> Finish.
+In the images above, the link path is Start -> Walk -> Dungeon#2 -> (some links at very high coordinates the game uses for the underground area) -> Walk -> Ship#0 -> Walk -> Door#2876 -> Walk -> Ship(tooltip hidden) -> Walk -> Finish.

-Once a link path is found, A* can be used at the tile level.
-A heuristic for A* is not possible without first finding a path through links.
-Chebychev distance is used as the heuristic as it best estimates time to walk in game.

 Links are represented by cyan lines.
 The tile path is represented by blue lines.

+Once a link path is found, A* can be used to find the tile path.
+A heuristic for A* is not possible without first finding the link path.
+Chebychev distance is used as the heuristic as it best estimates time to walk in game.

 ### Details